Wageningen, Suriname

 Wageningen is a community resort and an agricultural place in the Republic of Suriname and located in the coastal area of West Suriname in the Nickerie District, at the harbour of the Nickerie River across the right estuary of the Maratakka River.
 The town was known as the rice centre of Suriname, Wageningen has been founded in 1949 and named after the Dutch city of Wageningen.

 Overview

 Wageningen has the presence of large piece of fertile land, desired climate with enough rainfall and the absence of natural disasters.
 The first trials in mechanized rice production started in 1933, and an area of 10000 ha was allocated for rice production.
-The Stichting Machinale Landbouw was founded on 27 July 1949 for the mechanized rice production and a town was constructed for the work force which mainly consisted of former military.
+The Stichting Machinale Landbouw (Foundation for mechanised agriculture) was founded on 27 July 1949 for the mechanized rice production and a town was constructed for the work force which mainly consisted of former military.
 The town was named Wageningen after the Dutch city, and university.